calemonte/unit-4-game/README.md

-# Fruit Fighers RPG Game
+# Fruit Fighters RPG Game

 A simple game in which the user selects one of four fruits as their "fruit fighter" in an effort to defeat the remaining three fruits.